kenny-techsolution/Demo-PhoneGap-Project/README.md

 #Castro-PhoneGap-Project
 =======================

-The www root of the PhoneGap project.
+This is www root of the PhoneGap project.
+You can download the phonegap project and put the files under www folder to build in the xcode and test it in the simulator.
+To test in normal browser, you must start a local server with www as your root folder because we use AMD require.js to load js file asynchronously.

 ##Version 0.01
 This iteration includes basic structure for non-restaurant user.
 It provides functionality for searching restaurant given keyword and address.
 The app will return the result and allow user to view it as a list or as a map.
 User can further explore the restaurant menu with the flow according to our UI design.